Eddie-Reta/Crystal-game/README.md

 * The value of each crystal is hidden from view so, click away to add up your points.

-* Each time when the game starts, the game will change the value of the crystals.
+* Each time the game starts,  the value of the crystals will change.

-Yes I know same instructions from the sit but, it helps in case you fly by them their listed once again!
+Yes I know same instructions from the site but, it helps in case you fly by them their listed once again!

 Enjoy!!!
 ===========================================================